 Purpose comes in all sizes.
-There is the small, momentary purpose which we encounter throughout the day, like when you open the closet door to find a shirt or a blouse to wear as you get ready to go to work.
+There is the small, momentary purpose which we encounter throughout the day, like when you open the closet door to find a shirt to wear as you get ready to go to work.
 Or when you stop at the supermarket to buy the necessary ingredients for making lasagna.

 On the other end of the spectrum, are the larger purposes in life:

-- to have a loving, fulfilling marriage with your partner.
+• to have a loving, fulfilling marriage with your partner;

-- To provide your children with a good education.
+• To provide your children with a good education;

-- To live in a way that minimizes the harm that you cause to people, animals and the planet.
+• To live in a way that minimizes the harm that you cause to people, animals and the planet.

 Sometimes a purpose is large enough and prominent enough to withstand the passage of time.
 We may think of such a purpose as a mission — a driving force in our life – something about which we are passionate.